bcorporaal/Bentobox/readme.md

 <p align="center"><img src="/assets/readme/logo.png" width=310 height=90 alt="Bentobox logo"></p>

 # Bentobox
-A simple theme to create a new tab link page using the Kirby CMS.
+A simple theme to create a custom new tab link page using the Kirby CMS.

 ## About